Joe Kelley: Early life

-Kelley was born to Patrick Kelly and Ann Kelly (née Carney) in Cambridge, Massachusetts on December 9, 1871.
+Joseph James Kelley was born on December 9, 1871, in Cambridge, Massachusetts, to Patrick Kelly and Ann Kelly (née Carney) in Cambridge, Massachusetts on December 9, 1871.
 Kelley's parents emigrated to the United States from Ireland, and he had five siblings.
-According to the 1880 United States Census, Patrick worked as a marble cutter.
+According to the 1880 United States census, Patrick worked as a marble cutter.

 As a child, Kelley was educated at a parochial grammar school and St. Thomas Aquinas College in Cambridge, where he starred for the school's baseball team as a pitcher.
 He worked for a local piano manufacturer and the John P. Lowell Arms Company.
 He practiced with the Harvard Crimson, the college baseball team of Harvard University, and played semi-professional baseball for the Lowell Arms Company.

-Career
+Professional career

-Early career: Minor leagues and Boston Beaneaters (1891)
+Minor leagues

 Kelley made his professional debut with the Lowell Indians of the New England League (NEL) in 1891, at age 19.
 During games he did not pitch, Lowell's manager put him in the lineup as an infielder.
 Kelley had a 10–3 win–loss record and a NEL-leading .323 batting average with Lowell.

+Boston Beaneaters (1891)

 Lowell folded in July.
 Three days later, Kelley signed with the Boston Beaneaters of the National League (NL).
 Kelley made his major league debut in August 1891 with the Beaneaters.
 After batting .244 in twelve games played, the Beaneaters released Kelley after the season.
 Kelley began the 1892 season with the Omaha Omahogs of the Class–A Western League, turning down a $1,200 salary ($ in current dollar terms) from the Oakland Oaks of the Pacific Coast League.
 With Omaha, Kelley batted .316 with 19 stolen bases in 58 games.

+Pittsburgh Pirates (1892)

+The Pittsburgh Pirates of the NL purchased Kelley's contract from Omaha for $500 ($ in current dollar terms) on July 2, 1892.